 Getting vitamin C from healthy wholesome food is one of the best ways to ensure you are eating lots of nutritious foods every day!

-Many foods are abundant in vitamin C, such as juicy fruits like oranges, grapefruit, strawberries and pineapples, as well as many delicious vegetables such as spinach, bell peppers, broccoli and sweet potatoes.
+Many foods are abundant in vitamin C, such as juicy fruits like tropical fruits, oranges, grapefruit, strawberries and pineapples, as well as many delicious vegetables such as spinach, bell peppers, broccoli and sweet potatoes.

 In fact, once you search, you’ll find that most fruits and vegetables that you already love are great sources of vitamin C. If you’re eating plenty of fresh plant-based food each day then you should already be getting a good amount of vitamin C each day.